NUCES-Khi/pfproject-stratobyte-syndicate/README.md

 ### Heap Usage:

-- **Reservation Node Allocation:**
+- **Reservation Memory Allocation:**
-  - The `makeReservation` function dynamically allocates memory for a new `struct FlightReservation` node on the heap using `malloc`.
-This allows the creation of a new reservation node for each passenger.
+  - The `makeReservation` function dynamically allocates memory for a new `struct FlightReservation` on the heap using `malloc`.
+This allows the creation of a new reservation for each passenger.

 - **String Allocation in Reservations:**
   - Within the `struct FlightReservation`, strings such as `passport`, `name`, `email`, and `destination` are dynamically allocated on the heap using `malloc`.
 This dynamic allocation ensures that each reservation's string data is stored in separate memory locations.